andres-patrignani/pynotes/README.md

 # PyNotes for Plant and Soil Scientists

 A hands-on set of python notebooks intended for students that have little or no programming experience and are interested in acquiring basic programming skills.
-The notes focus on understanding programming logic by developing codes for automating and increasing the reproducibility of common tasks in plant and soil sciences.
+The Python notes focus on understanding programming logic by developing codes for automating and increasing the reproducibility of common tasks in plant and soil sciences.

 ## Interactive resources